-That's exactly what you should be doing when Samsung Pay rolls into town.
-The mobile payment system, which has already launched in the US, South Korea, China and Spain, will make its south-east Asia debut in Singapore on 16 June.
+That's exactly what you should be doing as Samsung Pay has finally rolled into town.
+The mobile payment system, which has already launched in South Korea, United States, China, Spain, Australia, Puerto Rico, Singapore, Brazil, Russia and Thailand, has made its Malaysian debut.

 What is Samsung Pay?

 Think of it as a digital wallet that houses all your credit cards.
 Instead of digging out your credit card, handing it to the cashier to swipe and sign for the bill, you just tap a Samsung phone that supports Samsung Pay, make the transaction and you're done.